michaelkhela/PLS_Automation/README.md

 Importable_PLS_YYYY-MM-DD.csv
 ```

 This file is structured for direct import into REDCap.

-## Importing Data into REDCap

-1. Navigate to **Data Import Tool** in REDCap.
-2. Upload the generated file (`Importable_PLS_YYYY-MM-DD.csv`).
-3. Review the **data display table**:
-   - Verify the correct IDs, arms, and visits.
-   - Check for `-999` values and confirm they make sense.
-4. If correct, click **Import Data**.
 ---

 ## Notes

 - This script is specifically tailored for the BRIDGE study.
 - If a `-999` value appears, it indicates missing data.
-- Only **Research Assistants** should import the script's output into Internal REDCap.

 ## Contact